 What is a QROPS? – Qualifying Recognised Overseas Pension Scheme

 We all know how important it is to plan our retirement in the best way possible.
 Recent developments in UK pension legislation allow expatriates to do just that in the form of Qualifying Recognised Overseas Pension Schemes, otherwise known as QROPS.
-This strange sounding acronym offers an efficient and effective solution for British expatriates, or foreign nationals who have worked in Britain for a period, to transfer their UK pensions overseas.
+This strange sounding acronym offers allow British expatriates, or foreign nationals who have worked in Britain for a period, to transfer their UK pensions overseas.

 This section looks in greater detail at the origin of QROPS and the processes involved in the transfer of UK pensions overseas.
 Topics include the following: